techknowledgist/tgist-classifiers/00-readme.txt

 /home/j/corpuswork/fuse/code/patent-classifier/tools/mallet/mallet-2.0.7/bin

-The relevant files and the current settings are:
+The relevant files and the default settings are:

     classifier2info  -  2000m
     csv2vectors      -  4000m
     mallet           -  2g

 When creating large models some of these may need to be edited.
+The settings above are know to work for mallet files up to 267M (5k patents and 4k annotated terms), but break on mallet files of 533M (10k patents).
+Here are some settings for larger mallet files (10k, 20k and 50k patents):

+   533M ==> mallet=4g
+   1.1G ==> mallet=8g
+   2.7G ==> csv2vectors=? mallet=?

-Question.
-Is mallet used for both trainer and classfier?
-And if so, should/can the same settings be used?
+The mallet script is used for both trainer and classfier and the same settings can be used.
+Models build from larger mallet files do not appear to need more memory, but for creating larger models memory needs to be increased as shown above.

-Answer.
-Yes, for the classifier 2g seems enough, for the tariner I have needed to go up to 8g.

 Could consider adding a --memory option which can be used to overrule this, but that is a tad complicated because the mallet scripts would also need to be changed.